-My interest in persistent pain started many years ago during my clinical practice as a musculoskeletal physiotherapist.
+My interest in chronic pain started many years ago during my clinical practice as a musculoskeletal physiotherapist.
 Noticing that traditional physiotherapy approaches were not effective with people living with persistent pain, I then started to be curious about the complexity of persistent pain.
-Later, I spent a few years working in a Spinal Cord Injury Unit, as a neuro-physiotherapist, and I was deeply touched by how many patients were suffering from neuropathic pain, a particular type of persistent pain that can be very debilitating.
+Later, I spent a few years working in a Spinal Cord Injury Unit, as a neuro-physiotherapist, and I was deeply touched by how many patients were suffering from neuropathic pain, a particular type of chronic pain that can be very debilitating.
 At that time, the only answers to manage pain were based on medications.

-From that point, I started my journey of exploration in the field of pain.
+From that point, I started my journey of exploration in the field of pain science.
 I first earned my MSc and then my Ph.D..
 During my doctorate, I started to explore the role of stress in pain and how this can impact on the initiation and perpetuation of pain and suffering.
 At the same time, two important things happened in my own journey.
 I discovered the power of mindfulness meditation which led me to qualify as a meditation and chair yoga teacher, and I discovered the Sensory Processing Sensitivity trait, which is present in around 20% of the population worldwide (for more information click on the Highly Sensitive People button above).

 Qualifications and training

 I qualified as a Physiotherapist in Italy and I am now a chartered Physiotherapist according to the Health Care Professions Council in the UK.

 I completed my MSc in Neurorehabilitation at Brunel University of London and wrote my dissertation based on a qualitative research study exploring living with neuropathic pain after a spinal cord injury.